adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 **Section 2**: In order:
 1. Sets the log level of Core (which handles the core functionality used by extensions, like networking, data conversions, etc.) to `trace`, which provides more granular details on app logic; this can be helpful in debugging or troubleshooting issues.
-2. This sets the environment file ID which is the mobile property configuration we set up in the first section; this will apply the extension settings in our app.
+2. This sets the environment file ID which is the mobile property configuration set up in the first section; this will apply the extension settings in our app.
 3. Registers the extensions with Core, getting them ready to run in the app.

-**Section 3**: Enables deep linking to connect to Assurance (which we will cover in depth in a later section); this is the method used for iOS versions 12 and below.
+**Section 3**: Enables deep linking to connect to Assurance (which will be covered in depth in a later section); this is the method used for iOS versions 12 and below.

 Code blocks in `SceneDelegate.swift`: